starksm64/katapult/README.md

     Associate the developer application client id/secret with webapp.
 This should be a developer app that has a callback url configured to work with the testing environment, e.g., http://localhost:8080/katapult/api/github/callback.
-    Before building the katapult.war, configure the `GITHUB_DEV_APP_CLIENT_ID` and `GITHUB_DEV_APP_SECRET` environment variables to contain the id and secret for the github developer application you want to use.
+    Configure the `GITHUB_DEV_APP_CLIENT_ID` and `GITHUB_DEV_APP_SECRET` environment variables to contain the id and secret for the github developer application you want to use.
+You can also specify system properties of the same name to override any environment variable setting.

 2. A locally-running instance of OpenShift